hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 ## Baseline (45 variables)

 List of baseline covariates and their definitions are listed in
-@ref{sec-appA}.
+@ref(appA).
 Note that most recent measurement prior to index date will be used.

 1. Socio-demographics (5): gender, age, Race/Ethnicity, Smoking status,
     histology